Please note: A expanded version of this story appears in our book Haunted Marion, Ohio.

 According to Woodyard, Petey ended up out-living both President Harding and Mrs. Harding.
 Visitors to the Hading Home can now see Petey, stuffed and under a glass jar, in one of the bedrooms of the Harding Home.

 *Believe it or not, these questions are not as half-baked as they sound.
 As recently as 2008 the New York Times Magazine ran an article about Harding titled “Our First Black President?”
-Furthermore, the truTV website has an interesting article titled “The Strange Life and Death of President Harding” that touches on the blackmail that was sometimes a result of Harding’s numerous affairs as well as the possibility that Florence Harding murdered him.
+Furthermore, the PBS website has an interesting article titled “The Strange Death of Warren G. Harding” that addresses the rumors that Florence Harding murdered him.
 Finally, in their 2005 national bestseller Freakonomics, Steven Levitt and Stephen Dubner write, “By the 1920s, a revived Klan claimed eight million members, including president Warren G. Harding, who reportedly took his Klan oath in the Green Room of the White House.”
 Levitt and Dubner later retracted this claim since their source, Stetson Kennedy’s book The Klan Unmasked, is now generally believed to be unreliable at best and an out-and-out fabrication a worst.